+Application Settings

-Application Settings Event Handler Registration View or modify settings that control the Keyfactor Command applications.
+View or modify settings that control the Keyfactor Command applications.

+Security Roles and Identities

+Configure security roles to provide customized

+Event Handler Registration

 Configure built-in or custom event handlers.

-Privileged Access Management Security Roles and Identities Privileged Access Management Configure PAM providers for use of Privileged
+Privileged Access Management

+Configure PAM providers for use of Privileged Access Management (PAM) to secure certificate

-Users with the Server Admin role may only view and edit logons that are on servers in server groups they own.
+1Users with the Server Admin role may only view and edit logons that are on servers in server groups they own.

-Users with the Server Admin role may only map SSH keys from user accounts to Linux logons on servers that are in server groups they own.
+2Users with the Server Admin role may only map SSH keys from user accounts to Linux logons on servers that are in server groups they own.

-Users with the Server Admin role may only view and delete logons that are on servers in server groups they own.
+3Users with the Server Admin role may only view and delete logons that are on servers in server groups they own.

-Users with the Server Admin role may only view and search for users that are associated with logons that are in server groups they own.
+4Users with the Server Admin role may only view and search for users that are associated with logons that are in server groups they own.

-Users with the Server Admin role may only map SSH keys from user accounts to Linux logons on servers that are members of server groups that they own.
+5Users with the Server Admin role may only map SSH keys from user accounts to Linux logons on servers that are members of server groups that they own.

-Users with the Server Admin role may only view and delete users that are associated with logons that are in server groups they own.
+6Users with the Server Admin role may only view and delete users that are associated with logons that are in server groups they own.